-This paper seeks to explore the issues surrounding the proper identification of personal goodwill, and how legal practitioners might assist their client in that regard.
-To that end, and in view of the Family Court's approach of excluding personal goodwill from the property pool, it is of course just as important to identify what is not personal goodwill.
+In view of the Family Court's approach of excluding personal goodwill from the property pool, it is of course just as important to identify what is not personal goodwill.
 It is my experience that any slightly entrepreneurial business person will attempt to convince the valuer, and then the Court, that without them their business would be worthless.
-That is, all the goodwill is personal.
+That is, all the goodwill in the business enterprise is personal, when in fact it may be enterprise goodwill.